WanderingJourney/Pester-wiki/It.md

 The `It` command is intended to be used inside of a `Describe` or `Context` Block.
 If you are familiar with the AAA pattern (Arrange-Act-Assert), the body of the `It` block is the appropriate location for an assert.
 The convention is to assert a single expectation for each `It` block.
 The code inside of the `It` block should throw a terminating error if the expectation of the test is not met and thus cause the test to fail.
 The name of the `It` block should expressively state the expectation of the test.

-In addition to using your own logic to test expectations and throw exceptions, you may also use Pester's `Should` command to perform assertions in plain language.
+In addition to using your own logic to test expectations and throw exceptions, you may also use Pester's `Should` commandto perform assertions in plain language.

 Possible results of a test are: